-Last edited on February 13, 2022 by Sarah Pereira
+Last edited on Septembre 13, 2022 by Sarah Pereira

 Serra da Estrela

 Walk through any Portuguese supermarket and you’re bound to see cheese from Serra da Estrela.
 Serra da Estrela is Portugal’s highest and most well-known peak, sitting currently at an elevation of 6,539 feet.
 Hence why it receives the most snow.
 Though generally speaking, if you live more up north in Portugal, you have a higher chance of snowfall.
-Given its popularity, Serra da Estrela does in fact have many hotels, restaurants and shops located fairly clow to the outskirts of the mountains.
+Given its popularity, Serra da Estrela does in fact have many hotels, restaurants and shops located fairly close to the outskirts of the mountains.
 It’s also worth visiting some of the other nearby cities like Guarda, Vila Real or the cozy city of Piódão.

 Serra do Marão